nsndimt/ChemSSP/readme.md

-Code and Data For Rapid Adaptation of Chemical Named Entity Recognition using Few-Shot Learning and LLM Distillation.
+# Rapid Adaptation of Chemical Named Entity Recognition using Few-Shot Learning and LLM Distillation.

-This repo is still under construction.

 ### Installation required Python package
 Install [miniconda3](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh) and then install required package in a new conda environment